mikhailmartin/Garbage-Classification/README.md

-# Garbafe Classification
+# Garbage Classification
-This project was implemented as part of the Bachelor's FQP (final qualifying work).
+This project was implemented as a part of the Bachelor's FQP (final qualifying work).
-I had to choose a theme for the FQP, and when I saw the video below on instagram, I immediately decided that I needed to try to do something similar.
+I had to choose a theme for the FQP, and when I saw the video below on instagram, I immediately decided that I need to try to create something similar.
-Initially, there was no knowledge in the field of Computer Vision, so I managed to make only a neural network-classifier of digital images of garbage.
+Initially, I had no knowledge in the field of Computer Vision, so I managed to make only a neural network-classifier of digital images of garbage.
 ![](https://github.com/bringmetohappiness/Garbage-Classification/blob/master/visualization/motivation.gif)
 ## Dataset
 Stored in the "dataset" folder.
 [Kaggle dataset](https://www.kaggle.com/asdasdasasdas/garbage-classification) was taken as a basis.